Synaptic724/ThreadFactory/README.md

 ## ✨ Why ThreadFactory?
 Unlocking Peak Concurrency Performance

-Tired of battling race conditions and deadlocks in your multithreaded Python applications?
+Tired of battling race conditions and deadlocks in your multiprocessing Python applications?
 ThreadFactory provides a meticulously crafted suite of tools designed for **uncompromising thread safety and blazing-fast performance**.

 Here's how ThreadFactory elevates your concurrency game: